MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ## Make-to-Order (MTO) production components in an advanced warehouse configuration

-In scenarios where produced item consists of raw materials and semi-finished items with manufacturing policy set to *Make-to-order* the warehouse pick those semi-finished components will be added to the same production order with "Planning Level Code" filled in.
-It is expected that those semi-finished items produced for order will be available for consumption immidiatelly and won't require pick neither will be included into warehouse pick document.
-Created warehouse picks will only include raw materials for produced item and for semi-finished items.
+In scenarios where a produced item consists of raw materials and semi-finished items with the manufacturing policy set to **Make-to-order**, the warehouse pick for those semi-finished components is added to the same production order with the **Planning Level Code** field filled in.
+It's expected that the semi-finished items are available for consumption immediately and won't require pick so they aren't included in the warehouse pick document.
+The created warehouse picks only include raw materials for produced item and for semi-finished items.

-However if semi-finished items already available on stock the planning system suggests to consume those instead of producing whole quantity.
-For example produced item requires 5 semi-finised components, but 3 are already in stock.
-In this case 5 semi-finished item will be listed in the production order components, but only 2 will be produced in the same production order as separate production order line.
+However, if semi-finished items are available on stock, the planning system suggests that you consume those instead of producing the whole quantity.
+For example, a produced item requires five semi-finished components, but three are already in stock.
+In this case, five semi-finished items are listed in the production order components, but only two are produced in the same production order as a separate production order line.
-Such setup is not compatible with warehouse pick and depending on frequency you either shall change manufacturing policy for such semi-finished items to *Make-to-stock* or manually split production order component line when you need to pick semi-finished items produced earlier.
+Such a setup isn't compatible with warehouse picks and, depending on frequency, you must either change the manufacturing policy for such semi-finished items to **Make-to-stock** or manually split the production order component line when you need to pick the semi-finished items produced earlier.

 ## See also